therealsphinx/support.balsamiq.com/content/desktop/sharing.md

 ## Use myBalsamiq

 [myBalsamiq](https://balsamiq.com/products/mockups/mybalsamiq) is our web-based wireframing solution designed for large teams.
 With myBalsamiq, you can invite your collaborators to view, interact with, and even edit your project.
 [Using Mockups and myBalsamiq together](https://support.balsamiq.com/mybalsamiq/mybandb3/) is easy.
-Check out it out today and see [how to share your work with outside clients in myBalsamiq.](https://docs.balsamiq.com/mybalsamiq/sharing/).
+Check it out today and see [how to share your work with outside clients in myBalsamiq.](https://docs.balsamiq.com/mybalsamiq/sharing/).

 * * *